 Subrecipient must maintain records detailing the history of all purchasing and procurement in which funds from this Contract were used.
-This includes the rationale for the selected method of procurement, selection of contract type, basis for contractor selection or rejection, and basis for contract price.
+This includes the rationale for the selected method of procurement, selection of contract type, the basis for contractor selection or rejection, and the basis for the contract price.